How to create employee loyalty through incentives

 What is a profit-sharing plan?

-A profit sharing plan is simply a way to pay out a portion of profits from your company to your employees.
-As we mentioned before, there are different types of profit-sharing plans you can use to incentivize and reward your employees.
+There are different types of profit-sharing plans you can use to incentivize and reward your employees.
 These plans fall into two types: deferred or cash.

 Types of profit-sharing plans